In a Mirror, Darkly: Critical response

-The two-part episode was generally acclaimed by critics and fans as one of the best installments of the series.
 David Bianculli of the New York Daily News called the episodes "the best hours of Enterprise yet."
 He wrote, "The biggest treat of this episode, though, is its ability to surprise - and to do so with not only a sense of Trek history, but with a sense of humor."
 Bianculli added that "by taking a walk on the wild side, Enterprise is being very good by letting its characters be very bad."
 He rated the episode three-and-a-half out of four stars, and said that it was so much fun that "had they adopted this attitude from the start, Enterprise probably would still be flying missions next season."

-"In a Mirror, Darkly" has been featured on several "Best of" lists.
-In August 2016, fans at the 50th anniversary convention in Las Vegas chose the two-parter as one of the "Ten Best Star Trek Episodes" of all time, out of more than seven hundred live-action installments produced as of that date.
-The editors of Newsweek's Star Trek 50th Anniversary issue wrote that the episodes "often earns Trekker adulation," and listed them first among Enterprise's "Top 10" episodes; Wired also picked "In a Mirror, Darkly" as the best of Enterprise's entire run.
-Empire magazine ranked the episodes as the second best installment after "Terra Prime", and rated them 46th out of the "50 Best Star Trek episodes ever."
-In 2009, Den of Geek ranked it the number one episode of the series, writing that the installment "manages to include some of Enterprise most inventive moments, not least the revised opening credits."